-Case in Point: Tough Medicine
+Case in Point: Tough Medicine Is Hard to Stomach: Macroeconomic Policy in the 1960s

 The Keynesian prescription for an inflationary gap seems simple enough.
 The federal government applies contractionary fiscal policy, or the Fed applies contractionary monetary policy, or both.
 But what seems simple in a graph can be maddeningly difficult in the real world.
 The medicine for an inflationary gap is tough, and it is tough to take.